automata-network/docs/docs/anydao/guide.md

 ![](../assets/anydao/vote_anonymous.png)
   - Choose to vote publicly and details of the vote will be visible, such as:
   ![](../assets/anydao/vote_public_result.png)
-  - Choose to vote anonymously and no details will be revealed.
+  - Choose to vote anonymously and no details will be revealed
-- Click on an option to cast your vote.
+- Click on an option to cast your vote
 - Voting only requires a signature from your wallet.
-No fees will be charged for voting.
+No fees will be charged for voting
-- You can use either Metamask wallet or Polkadot Extension Wallet according to the project's workspace configuration.
+- You can use either Metamask wallet or Polkadot Extension Wallet according to the project's workspace configuration

-[This](https://the.anydao.app/#/project/1/proposal/1) is an example of a closed proposal.
+[This](https://the.anydao.app/#/project/1/proposal/1) is an example of a closed proposal